 The Sympto-Thermal Method

 Cycle tracking by using the Sympto-Thermal method is a combination of methods.
 The two most commonly used are the BBT method and the cervical mucus method.
 This method combines BBT and cervical mucus tracking with the use of an electronic hormonal fertility monitor.

 The monitor detects hormones in urine to confirm fertile days.
 It can be purchased online or at a pharmacy.
 Other methods or signs can be used, such as the Standard Days Method, as a double-check to identify when the fertile time begins and ends.

 Fertility tracking via mobile app

-These are relatively new tools that aren’t methods in themselves, but typically use calendar estimates and BBT, and sometimes other symptom inputs, results from luteinizing hormone tests etc. According to recently published research on one such app, one out of 100 people will get pregnant per year if they use this method perfectly; however, these estimates are based off studies with a significant amount of missing data, which may affect this estimate.
+These are relatively new tools that aren’t methods in themselves but typically use calendar estimates and BBT, and sometimes other symptom inputs result from luteinizing hormone tests etc. According to recently published research on one such app, one out of 100 people will get pregnant per year if they use this method perfectly; however, these estimates are based on studies with a significant amount of missing data, affecting this estimate.

 My favourite apps to use for tracking are Fertility Friend, Period Tracker, and Flo.
-Fertility Friend seems to be the most accurate and also allows you to access your information on a computer as well as on the app.
-Period Tracker allows me to manipulate my ovulation date to test out different theories, and Flo has these amazing health insights that pop up in the app, PLUS it has full length blog articles that match each one on the website.
+Fertility Friend seems to be the most accurate and allows you to access your information on a computer and the app.
+Period Tracker allows me to manipulate my ovulation date to test out different theories.
+Flo has these amazing health insights that pop up in the app, PLUS.
+It has full-length blog articles that match each one on the website.